Browse by Medical Category

 Specific field trips vary year to year.
 In recent years, campers have gone to: Museum of Science, Butterfly Garden, Children’s Museum, Franklin Park Zoo, Drumlin Farm, Sky Zone, Ryan’s Family Amusement, Aquarium, and George’s Island.
 In addition, we have also asked interactive exhibitions to visit our site, such as a visiting zoo and make-your-own hieroglyphics program.

 There is a transportation option available for families living North of Hale Reservation.
-The bus pick-up begins in Charlestown with its first stop at the Warren Prescott School, then continues to a stop in Brookline at the Ivy Street School before continuing on to Hale Reservation in Westwood.
-At the end of the camp day, campers will leave Westwood, return to Brookline for drop-off then continue to the final drop-off point back in Charlestown.
+The bus pick-up is in Charlestown at the Warren Prescott School.
+At the end of the camp day, campers will leave Westwood, then return to the drop-off point back in Charlestown.
 For families living outside of these geographical regions, we offer an extensive opt-in carpool list to support in coordinating transportation.

 There are four potential drop-off locations based on where you live and which program you attend.
 See below.